 Other theater-on demand online services include Cennarium ($9.97 a month; $95.64 a year), which focuses on offerings outside the United States, and Shakespeare’s Globe (Available worldwide, 3.99 to 5.99 pounds to rent, 5.99 to 11.99 pounds to buy).

-Similarly, Great Performances from PBS streams theater mostly for free, although some require a membership in the local PBS station.
-That would be a great gift!
+Great Performances from PBS streams theater mostly for free, although some require a membership in the local PBS station.
+(Such a membership would be a great gift!)

 THEATER BOOKS, PLAYS, SCRIPTS